dulvui/99managers-futsal-edition/ROADMAP.md

 Features/issues that will [probably] be added/solved in future.

 - In-game editor for player and team
-- Export and import for player and team
-- Links to players and teams in emails and news
-    - on click, open player/team profile
 - Visible players' attributes during match
 - In the formation screen, visible players' positions their 'squares'.
 - Make the players' attributes visible in the formation screen, by clicking on their squares or perhaps by hovering over them.